fylgja/site/src/components/menu.md

 ```

 By default the menu is column based, like a normal list.

-By using the modifier `.-row` the menu items can be placed in a row layout.
+Using the modifier `-row` the menu items can be placed in a row layout.

 ### Menu items

 The menu class will style all links automatically,

-But only if the are a child of the menu class or if a direct child of list item.
+but only if links are a child of the menu class or a direct child of list item.

-If you want to use a wrapper.
-Then use the class `.menu-item`.
+If you want to use a wrapper, then use the class `.menu-item`,
-To add the same logic and styles as the auto menu item version.
+to add the same logic and styles as the auto menu item version.

 ```html
 <nav>